FEASTorg/BreakoutPack/README.md

 BreakoutPack is an open-source collection of breakout boards for ICs, connectors, sensors, and other components, designed in KiCad to support easy integration and rapid electronics development.

+## Some Notes

+- All boards are intended for full-size 830-point breadboards.
+- Most modules share a consistent form factor for easy panelization.

 ## Symbols and Footprints

 This repository uses generic and native KiCad libraries wherever possible to maximize portability and ease of use: